anticomputer/emacs-capstone/README.md

 ## Building

-Edit the Makefile to match your environment and run `make`, this will also run a series of tests to ensure everything is working as epxected.
+Edit the Makefile to match your environment and run `make`, this will also run a series of tests to ensure everything is working as expected.

 ## Installing